AvaloniaUI/avalonia-docs/docs/basics/user-interface/controls/index.md

 By exploring these resources, you'll gain a solid foundation in using controls within Avalonia UI and be able to create rich and interactive user interfaces for your applications.

+## Types of Builtin Controls

+Avalonia UI's builtin controls can be loosely classified into the below types:

+* Drawn Controls
+* Layout Controls
+* Templated Controls
+    * Fully Customizable
+    * Partially Customizable

+Note that these classifications are somewhat related to the discussion in the [Choosing A Custom Control Type](choosing-a-custom-control-type) section.
+However, Avalonia UI never provides `UserControl`s as these are not considered general-purpose.

+### Drawn Controls

+Drawn controls are those that are responsible for generating their own geometry or bitmaps and rendering themselves.
+Examples of these controls include `Border`, `TextBlock` and `Image`.
+Drawn controls are the foundational controls used to construct everything else.

+Most drawn controls have standard properties that can be used to adjust their appearance and size but they do not allow re-templating.
+This means as an app developer you can’t change the functionality or style of these controls without dropping into C#, deriving a new version of the control and intercepting the rendering methods.

+### Layout Controls

+Layout controls are special in that they have no appearance by themselves.
+Layout controls like `Grid`, `StackPanel` and others are responsible for defining the layout of their children and behave as a parent container.
+The child controls are responsible for rendering the UI while the layout parent control simply sets size and position (which have no appearance by themselves).

+Note that some layout controls like `Grid` have properties like `Background` to simplify common use cases.
+Using these properties does give some appearance to these controls.

+### Templated Controls

+Most standard controls in Avalonia UI are templated controls which means their visual appearance is defined in a XAML control template separated from functionality.
+It is the foundation for the concept of lookless controls that originated in WPF.

+Application developers can change the XAML template of a templated control and make it appear completely differently.
+This functionality is not available in all UI frameworks and is one of the most powerful features of XAML-based UI frameworks.

+#### Fully Customizable

+The majority of templated controls in Avalonia UI are fully customizable.
+This means it is possible to completely replace the control’s template and change its appearance.
+The `Button` control is a good example but all templated controls in Avalonia UI try to be fully customizable by default.
+With a fully customizable templated control the application has near total ability to style or change everything you see drawn in the UI.

+#### Partially Customizable

+In practice, having fully replaceable control templates is not always possible.
+There is a spectrum in control design between supporting common use-cases easily and making the control fully re-templatable.
+For high-complexity controls like the `DataGrid` the spectrum shifts towards supporting the intended use cases and the control cannot, and should not, be fully re-templated.
+These controls also usually have a very high number of template parts (required control elements that are used directly by the C# implementation of the control).

+In the case of a `DataGrid` it is still possible to re-template individual components or parts of the control.
+It is just extremely difficult to completely change how it looks and functions.

+Partially customizable templated controls on the order of `DataGrid` are rare as first-party controls provided by the framework itself.

 ## Creating Controls

 In Avalonia, you have the flexibility to create custom controls tailored to your application's specific requirements.
 See the [Creating Controls](creating-controls) section for more information